Covid 19 coronavirus: Three new cases in community and six 'historical' cases

 There are three new cases of Covid-19 to report today, the Ministry of Health says.

-There are also six 'historical' cases to report - including one from February 21 that is now the earlier known coronavirus infection in New Zealand.
+There are also six "historical" cases to report - including one from February 21 that is now the earliest known coronavirus infection in New Zealand.

 Today's three new cases are all in the community - and are not linked to the Auckland cluster and have been self-isolating over the last three days.

-The trio are a family group linked to the September 11 chartered flight from Christchurch to Auckland for people leaving a managed isolation facility having completed their 14 day-stay.
+The trio is a family group linked to the September 11 chartered flight from Christchurch to Auckland for people leaving a managed isolation facility having completed their 14 day-stay.

 Also on the flight was the man who tested positive for Covid-19 at the weekend whose virus is thought to have had a rare three-week incubation period.